-All the links below go to pages on this site, where I describe each product in detail – what it does, pros and cons.
+All the links below go to other pages on this site.
+On those pages I describe each product in detail – what it does, pros and cons.

-I use all these products on my own websites, and sites that I build for clients of my WordPress agency business.
-I will happily answer any additional questions you may have.
+I use all of these products on my own websites, and sites that I build for clients of my WordPress agency business, and I will happily answer any additional questions you may have.